colin-nolan/patchwork-docker/README.md

 # Patchwork Docker

 ## Purpose
-To allow an existing Docker build to be easily changed, without having to go through the motions of cloning and modifying and an existing build repository.
+Allows an existing Docker build to be easily changed, without having to clone and modify an existing build repository.

 ## Features